-Melt the butter in a large saucepan over medium-low heat.
-Add the onion, carrots, celery, and thyme and cook, stirring occasionally for 7-8 minutes.
-Add the mushrooms and sauté until the juices released by the mushrooms have evaporated and all vegetables are tender, about 5 minutes more.
+To make the filling: melt the butter in a large saucepan over medium-low heat.
+Add the onion, carrots, celery, and Herbs of Provence and cook, stirring occasionally for 10 minutes.
+Add the mushrooms and sauté until the juices released by the mushrooms have evaporated and all vegetables are fork tender, another 5-8 minutes.

 Add the flour and cook, stirring constantly, for 2 minutes.
 Stir in the dissolved Glace de Viande Gold®, scraping up the browned bits, and bring the mixture to a simmer.
 Cook for 5 minutes, stirring occasionally.
 Stir in the brandy.
 Add the beef, stirring to combine, and season to taste with salt and pepper.
 Transfer the filling to the prepared pie pan and set it aside to cool for 5 to 10 minutes.